sntubix/cav-class/README.md

 To use this code, you will need to download the CARLA open-source simulator at https://github.com/carla-simulator/carla/releases/tag/0.9.16

-After creating and installing your conda environment, activate it and install the requirements with: conda install --file requirements.txt
+After installing conda creating your environment, activate it and install the requirements with: conda install --file requirements.txt

 Make sure your terminal is in the same directory as the requirements.txt file.